NancyDuo/jewelry-project/README.md

 # jewelry

-unfinished version
-i am still working on it.
+I am still working on it.